-The idea is that the user will not want to feel like an idiot, so they’ll will click ‘Yes’ even if they weren’t very interested in the offer.
-More likely however is that the user will feel offended at the way the website spoke to them.
+The idea is that the user will not want to feel like an idiot, so they’ll click ‘Yes’ even if they weren’t very interested in the offer.
+More likely, however, is that the user will feel offended at the way the website spoke to them.
 If the text you add to the ‘No’ button is passive aggressive and sarcastic, your website comes off as bitter and unfriendly.

 So, there you have it, six annoying UI Tricks that Web Developers continue to use.
 If you want to make a good website, obviously don’t do these things but it goes further than that.
 Websites need continually updating and finding what aspects do or don’t work with their users.